lab-programs/pplab/README.md

 5. Write an OpenMP parallel program for Points Classification.
 Prove the correctness of sequential program with that of parallel.
 [Points Header](points.h), [Main](points.c)

 6. Write an OpenMP program to convert a color image to black and white image.
 Demonstrate the performance of different scheduling techniques for varying chunk values.
+[Image Header](image.h), [Main](image.c)

 ### Part-B